Yuvraj162002/Kotlin-Learning/README.md

    - Learn about Kotlin's companion objects and how they are used.

 2. **Conditions Learning** 🔍
-   - Understand how to use conditional statements in Kotlin, including if-else and when expressions.
+   - Understand how to use conditional statements in Kotlin, including for and forEach Loop and when expressions.

 3. **Questions for Conditions Learning** ❓
    - Test your knowledge with some questions related to conditional statements in Kotlin.